How to Evaluate a Library Health Program: A Practical Step-by-Step Guide

 Ask questions such as:

-Clearly defining the program’s purpose makes it much easier to measure whether it is working.
+Clearly defining the program’s purpose makes evaluation much easier and far more meaningful.

 Step 2: Identify Key Activities